lancedb/lancedb/docs/src/faq.md

 LanceDB Cloud is a **serverless** solution — the database and data sit on the cloud and we manage the scalability of the application side via a remote client, without the need to manage any infrastructure.

 Both flavors of LanceDB benefit from the blazing fast Lance data format and are built on the same open source tools.

-### Why build in Rust?

-We believe that the Rust ecosystem has attained mainstream maturity and that Rust will form the underpinnings of large parts of the data and ML landscape in a few years.
-As a result, both Lance (the data format) and LanceDB (the database) are written entirely in Rust.
-We provide Python and JavaScript client libraries to interact with the database.
-Our Rust API is a little rough around the edges right now, but is fast coming to be on par with the Python and JS APIs.

 ### What’s different about LanceDB compared to other vendors?